jackjbridge-socceranalytics/ECRA-Group-Project/README.md

 Step 6: Run the following commands in the terminal/command to install the needed packages:

-  npm install express
+  npm install express <br>
-  npm install express-session
+  npm install express-session <br>
-  npm install body-parser
+  npm install body-parser <br>
-  npm install path
+  npm install path <br>

-Step 7: Once the correct packages are installed, run the command node app.js.
+Step 7: Once the correct packages are installed, run the command <strong>node app.js</strong>.
 This will start up the node server.

 Step 8: While the server is running, go to http://localhost:8080/ to view the schools on the map